hazard2005/DevOps_online_Odessa_2022Q1Q2/m4/task4.2/readme.md

 **`ls -ld "folder Sticky bit"`**
 <img src="images/15.jpg">
 *17) What file attributes should be present in the command script?*
 When you run script with shell only read permission needed.
-Youn need add execute permission to run without shell.
+You need add execute permission to run without shell.
 **`ls -l`**
 **`sh hello.sh`**
 **`./hello.sh`**